 International Nestlé-Free Week is a time for people who boycott Nestlé over the way it pushes baby milk to do more to promote the boycott - and for those who don't boycott to give it a go.

-It's Fairtrade Fortnight in the UK.
-As Nestlé goes on a Public Relations (PR) offensive trying to improve its image by linking to the Fairtrade name, it is a great opportunity to tell people why to boycott Nestlé Fairtrade KitKat, its token Fairtrade chocolate bar, involving just 1% of its cocoa purchase.
+As Nestlé goes on a Public Relations (PR) offensive trying to improve its image by linking to the Fairtrade name during International Nestlé-Free Week, it is a great opportunity to tell people why to boycott Nestlé Fairtrade KitKat, its token Fairtrade chocolate bar, involving just 2.6% of its cocoa purchase.
 You can download our leaflet 'Why boycott Nestlé Fairtrade KitKat' by clicking here.
-You can also invite your friends to the Facebook event: Yes to Fair Trade - No to KitKat and adapt our suggested message (given below) for posting as a comment on articles that highlight KitKat without mentioning other concerns.
+You can also invite your friends to the event on Facebook event - click here - and adapt our suggested message (given below) for posting as a comment on articles that highlight KitKat without mentioning other concerns.

 Baby Milk Action's campaigns calling on Nestlé to abide by the international marketing standards for baby foods force changes from the company.
 Sometimes it first dismisses allegations or attempts to justify practices - we are at this stage regarding the 'protect' logos on Nestlé formula - examples of Nestlé's promotional strategy can be seen on our Email Nestlé campaign page.